Focus on what matters most, the fundamentals.

 If you're not sure yet . . .

 Scroll down and read the reviews to see what students just like you are saying.

-Before starting watchandcode.com in 2014, I was at Google, where I developed AngularJS applications for the engineering education team.
+Before starting watchandcode.com in 2014, I was at Google, where I developed software for the engineering education team.
 During my four years at Google, I also worked as a product manager on Maps and did marketing for AdWords and TalkBin (a YCombinator company Google acquired in 2011).